A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 • Very low-cost Bronze plans are available when a person’s subsidy covers all or nearly all of the cost of a Bronze plan, but would perhaps still leave them with a sizeable premium if they selected a more robust plan.

-• Very low-cost Silver plans are available to people earning up to 150% of the poverty level, and to people with higher incomes who live in an area where there’s a considerable price difference between the lowest-cost and second-lowest-cost Silver plans.
+• Very low-cost Silver plans are much less common than they were when the federal subsidy enhancements were in place.1 But they could still be available in an area where there’s a considerable price difference between the lowest-cost and second-lowest-cost Silver plans.

 • Very low-cost Gold plans are available in areas where silver loading the cost of cost-sharing reductions has resulted in Silver plans being priced higher than some Gold plans.